nicbou/timeline-old/schemas.md

 A journal entry

 - `title`: Optional entry title
-- `description`: The journal entry
+- `description`: The journal entry, as Markdown.

 ## message